sh0von/awesomeCTF/README.md

 - **dcode. fr**: A website offering various tools and resources for solving cryptographic challenges. [dcode.fr](https://www.dcode.fr/)

 ### Password Cracking 🔓
-- J**ohn the Ripper**: A fast password cracker used for recovering lost passwords.
+- **John the Ripper**: A fast password cracker used for recovering lost passwords.
 - **Hashcat**: An advanced password recovery tool that supports various hash algorithms and attack modes.
 - **Hydra**: A fast and flexible password cracking tool that supports multiple protocols and services.